Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 Second, the $b$ parameter should be treated as constant.
-It is the {\em dynamic} range in which we are trying to resolve the uncertainty between scores.
-If $b$ were scaling with $n$, then it would be really easy to differentiate scores of items that are at the two opposite end of the dynamic range; in which case one could focus on differentiating scores of items that have their parameter values near-by.
-Therefore, the interesting and challenging regime is where $b$ is constant and not scaling.
+It is the {\em dynamic} range in which we are trying to resolve the uncertainty between scores. \SN{We are considering a regime that there exists some uncertainty in the samples.
+Otherwise, if the weight of a single item where an order $n$ greater than the weights of other items, then it would effectively be preferred with certainty.
+Hence, we would remove it from the items under consideration.}

-Third, for a general graph, Theorem \ref{thm:maingeneral} implies that by choice of $k \dmax = O(\kappa^2 \xi^{-2} \log n)$, the true scores can be learnt by Rank Centrality.
+Third, for a general graph, Theorem \ref{thm:maingeneral} implies that by choice of $k \dmax = O(\kappa^2 \xi^{-2} \log n)$, Rank Centrality learns a score vector close to the true scores with high probability.
 That is, effectively the Rank Centrality algorithm requires $O(n \kappa^2 \xi^{-2} {\sf poly}(\log n))$ comparisons to learn scores well.
 Ignoring $\kappa$, the graph structure plays a role through $\xi^{-2}$, the squared inverse of the spectral gap of Laplacian of $G$, in dictating the performance of Rank Centrality.
 A reversible natural random walk on $G$, whose transition matrix is the Laplacian, has its mixing time scaling as $\xi^{-2}$ (precisely, relaxation time).
 In that sense, the mixing time of natural random walk on $G$ ends up playing an important role in the ability of Rank Centrality to learn the true scores.
+Hence, if one has the option to choose which pairs to compare, our analysis in Theorem \ref{thm:maingeneral} suggests that one should choose pairs such that the resulting graph has large spectral gap.
+Spectral gap of the comparisons graph also plays an important role in \cite{OBO13}, where the goal is to choose pairs to compare under a different model where cardinal preferences (as opposed to ordinal preferences) are observed.